Dzvezdana/pydata_workshop_september2025/README.md

 Open `[optional] assignment_01.md` and start the workshop.

-After you are done with this assignment, create a `.env` file in the `workshop/multi-agent-workflow/` directory with your API keys:
+After you are done with this assignment, navigate to `workshop/multi-agent-workflow/` and create a `.env` file in the `workshop/multi-agent-workflow/` directory with your API key:

 ```env
 cd workshop/multi-agent-workflow/